Lexington-class aircraft carrier: Flight deck arrangements

-These ships were given a 866.17 by 105.9 ft teak flight deck.
-Their hangar had a clear height of 20 ft and encompassed 33528 sqft.
-It was the largest enclosed space afloat, civilian or military, when built.
-The hangar was 424 ft long and its width varied from 68 to 74 ft, constrained by the bulky funnel uptakes and boat compartments.
-The height of the hangar was not exceeded on an American aircraft carrier until the ships appeared in the mid-1950s.
-Aircraft repair shops, 108 ft long, were aft of the hangar and below them was a storage space for disassembled aircraft, 128 ft long.
+These ships were given an 866 by 106 ft teak flight deck.The hangar was 424 ft long; its width, constrained by the bulky funnel uptakes and boat recessess, varied from 68 to 74 ft, and it had a clear height of 20 feet (6.1 m).
+Unlike most American carriers, it had no supplemental stowage space above the clear height, as the uppermost reaches of the hangar space were entirely taken up by a gallery deck, within which the crew was housed.
+The hangar floor had a surface area of 33528 sqft, making it the largest enclosed space afloat, civilian or military, when built.
+Aircraft repair shops, 108 feet (32.9 m) long, were located aft of the hangar, and stowage space for disassembled aircraft was located in a 128-foot (39-m) long compartment beneath the hangar floor.
 The hangar was divided by a single fire curtain just forward of the aft aircraft elevator.

 The carriers were fitted with two hydraulically powered elevators on their centerline.
-The forward elevator was 30 × 60 ft and had a capacity of 16000 lb.
-A 20 by 26 ft section of the flight deck adjoining the rear edge of the elevator could split down the centerline to lift aircraft otherwise too long.
-Carrying 12000 lb, it moved at a speed of 2 ft/s.
-The aft elevator measured 30 by 36 ft and could only lift 6000 lb.
+The forward elevator measured 30 feet (front to back) by 60 feet (side to side; 9.1 by 18.3 m) and had a capacity of 16000 lb, moving at a speed of 2 feet (0.61 m) per second when lifting a 12,000-lb (5.45-tonne) load.
+A 20 by 26 foot section of the flight deck adjoining the rear edge of the elevator could split down the centerline to allow the tail of a long aircraft to pass through. aircraft otherwise too long.
+The aft elevator measured 30 by 36 feet and could lift only 6,000 lb (2.7 tonnes).
 Munitions were delivered from the magazines by two hydraulically powered bomb lifts and one torpedo lift.
 A folding crane with a capacity of 10 LT was positioned on the flight deck forward of the gun turrets.
 Aviation gasoline was stored in eight compartments of the torpedo protection system and their capacity has been quoted as either 132264 USgal or 163000 USgal.
 A flywheel-powered aircraft catapult, 155 ft long, was fitted at the bow; it could launch a 10000 lb aircraft at a speed of 48 kn.
-It was removed in 1934 as unnecessary.
+It was removed in 1934 as it proved to be unnecessary.